 BACKGROUND INFORMATION AWARDING BODY ACCOUNTING TECHNICIANS SOUTH AFRICA (AT(SA)) LEGAL STRUCTURE An associate of South Africa Institute of Chartered Accountants (SAICA) SPONSORS AT(SA) launched in 2008 as a joint venture between SAICA and the AAT.
 The latter withdrew in 2017.
-LICENSED MEMBERS ATs providing tax services to the public are required to register with the South African Revenue Services (SARS) INTEGRATION INTO NATIONAL QUALIFICATIONS FRAMEWORK Yes - accredited by the South African Qualifications Authority (SAQA) on the National Qualifications Framework (NQF).
-AT(SA) is a recognised controlling body for tax practitioners The Public Sector qualifications are aligned with the National Treasury Technical Dictionary of Competencies.
-'Accounting technician' is a registered title on the Occupational Framework.
-The qualification is recognised by the Department of Justice for Commissioner of Oath Services BENCHMARKED TO IFAC GUIDE Yes STUDENT NUMBERS Approximately 1,500 MEMBERSHIP NUMBERS Approximately 1,800 PROGRAM ADMISSION MINIMUM CRITERIA School leaver certificate with at least 50% in both English and Mathematics RECOGNITION OF PRIOR LEARNING Applicants are assessed on the competency level and duration of performing specific finance tasks in the work environment.
+LICENSED MEMBERS ATs providing tax services to the public are required to register with the South African Revenue Services (SARS) INTEGRATION INTO NATIONAL QUALIFICATIONS FRAMEWORK Yes - accredited by the South African Qualifications Authority (SAQA) on the National Qualifications Framework (NQF). • AT(SA) is a recognised controlling body for tax practitioners • The Public Sector qualifications are aligned with the National Treasury Technical Dictionary of Competencies. • 'Accounting technician' is a registered title on the Occupational Framework. • The qualification is recognised by the Department of Justice for Commissioner of Oath Services BENCHMARKED TO IFAC GUIDE Yes STUDENT NUMBERS Approximately 1,500 MEMBERSHIP NUMBERS Approximately 1,800 PROGRAM ADMISSION MINIMUM CRITERIA School leaver certificate with at least 50% in both English and Mathematics recognition of prior learning Applicants are assessed on the competency level and duration of performing specific finance tasks in the work environment.
 The AT(SA) couples this experience with a finance related qualification to place the applicant on a suitable membership level.

-PROGRAM CONTENT PATHWAYS SYLLABUS & EXAMINATIONS Customised qualifications cater for 3 different sectors - corporate, public sector and local government.
+PROGRAM CONTENT SYLLABUS & EXAMINATIONS Customised qualifications cater for 3 different sectors - corporate, public sector and local government.
 Each qualification comprises 3 NQF levels.
 Students progress through the levels with a combination of examinations and practical experience.
-PROFESSIONAL ACCOUNTING QUALIFICATIONS Yes - NQF level 5 graduates are exempt from year 1 of Chartered Institute of Management Accounting (CIMA) qualification.
-Through the SAICA-CIMA Cross-Membership Agreement, students are exempted from the Certificate in the Theory of Accounting (CTA) program and proceed to the Initial Test of Competence (ITC) exam (on condition that all requirements are met).
 PRACTICAL EXPERIENCE Working experience differs between all the different categories of membership (see below) and each category also requires different levels of relevant working experience.
-OTHER QUALIFICATIONS No PROGRAM OUTCOMES MEMBERSHIP 'Red' member: students who registered for the AT(SA) certificate 'Silver' member: completed NQF level 3 AT(SA) certificate + 1 year practical experience 'Gold' member: completed NQF level 4 AT (SA) certificate + 2 years practical experience 'Platinum' member: completed NQF level 5 AT(SA) certificate + 2 years practical experience at senior level - MAT (Member ATSA) 'Diamond' member: minimum 5 years as Platinum member + 5 years of experience at senior level - FMAT (Fellow Member ATSA) AT(SA) also has a specific Public Sector designation - PSAT(SA), at Platinum level.
+PROGRAM OUTCOMES MEMBERSHIP 'Red' member: students who registered for the AT(SA) certificate 'Silver' member: completed NQF level 3 AT(SA) certificate + 1 year practical experience 'Gold' member: completed NQF level 4 AT (SA) certificate + 2 years practical experience 'Platinum' member: completed NQF level 5 AT(SA) certificate + 2 years practical experience at senior level - MAT (Member ATSA) 'Diamond' member: minimum 5 years as Platinum member + 5 years of experience at senior level - FMAT (Fellow Member ATSA) AT(SA) also has a specific Public Sector designation - PSAT(SA), at Platinum level.
 CPD 30 hours yearly, 18 of which must be verified ETHICS SAICA Code of Conduct and Ethics (the Code) INVESTIGATION & DISCIPLINE All complaints are investigated by SAICA and subject to disciplinary action in accordance with the Code.
 The SAICA disciplinary committee administers the disciplinary process.
 ROLES Accounts clerk, Wages clerk, Accounts assistant, Sales ledger clerk, Tax assistant, Bookkeeper, Finance and accounting manager, Accounts manager, Finance management, Management accounting, Tax advisor, Tax practitioner